How to Install WooCommerce on Your WordPress Website

-The first of these asks if you want to install the Storefront theme.
+The first one asks if you want to install the Storefront theme.
 This is the official WooCommerce theme, which is highly recommended, as it’s built specifically to support sites powered by WooCommerce.

 You can also choose if you want WooCommerce to calculate tax rates for you automatically.
 This may be a better option than manually entering tax rates, depending on your location and business.
-We suggest that you consult with a professional about how your business should handle taxes, however.
+We suggest that you consult with a professional about how your business should handle taxes.

-Click Connect with Jetpack or Skip this step to complete your installation.
+Click on Connect with Jetpack or Skip this step to complete your installation.
 Your store is now ready to go!
-If you want to configure it even further, we recommend that you check out the official documentation to see all the options that are available.
+If you want to configure it even further, we recommend checking out the official documentation to see all the available options.

 Adding Your First Product in WooCommerce

 With your store up and running, it’s time to create something to sell.
 There are plenty of product types you can use, but for this example, we’ll create a “simple” product.
 This is the most basic and common product type, meant to be used for physical products that will be shipped and require no additional options.

 To create a product, go to WooCommerce > Products > Add New.
 This opens the Add new product interface, which should look familiar if you’re used to creating blog posts in WordPress:

 Start by giving your product a title and description.
 You can also assign it to one or more product categories to keep everything organized.

 To configure your product’s settings, you can use the Product Data meta box.
 You’ll spend most of your time here when managing products, as it covers the most essential information: